lee-zhg/intro-visual-recognition-classifier/README.md

 ### Add Data Assets

-To add tarining photos to the `Waston Studio` project as `data assets`,
+To add training photos to the `Waston Studio` project as `data assets`,

 1. Navigate back to the  `Watson Studio` project by clicking your project link at the top-left.